With Gratitude To Our Endowed Named Scholar Award Donors

 Barbara & Philip Silver - OSU, College of Ag Science (1)

 To celebrate a milestone in Oregon Chapter's history, a fund named "The 10th Anniversary Scholar Award" was established in May 2014.
-A majority of members contributed to the fund to support scholars in perpetuity.
+A majority of members and community members contributed to the fund to support scholars in perpetuity.

 Erik Torasson - Institute of Molecular Biology, UO